ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Xamarin-Android-Configurations.md

 }
 ```

-Create a Config.json file in the root of the project folder.
+Create a Config.json file in the root directory of the project folder.

 ![Root config.json in Visual Studio Solution]({{ page.post-images-base-url }}/default-config.png)